Omitting types in logic of metric structures: Preliminaries

 \begin{lemma} The function from $\hM(L)$ to the space of $L$-theories that associates the theory of $M$ to $M$ is Borel. \end{lemma}

-Proof of the following lemma is a straightforward computation (similar to one in the appendix of \cite{FaToTo:Descriptive}, where it was proved that separable C*-algebras that tensorially absorb the Jiang--Su algebra $\cZ$ form a Borel set; at the hindsight this is an instance of our lemma; see Corollary~\ref{C.C*}).
+Lemma~\ref{L.1.5} below is a straightforward consequence of Lemma~\ref{L.Borel.Theory} (similar to the one in the appendix of \cite{FaToTo:Descriptive}, where it was proved that separable \cstar-algebras that tensorially absorb the Jiang--Su algebra $\cZ$ form a Borel set.